 - Oregon Statehood.

 - Charles Darwin publishes Origin of Species.
-His theory of evolution continues inform many studies of creatures uniquely adapted to cave life.
+His theory of evolution continues to inform many studies of creatures uniquely adapted to cave life.

 - American Civil War begins.